 The bones, blood, and organs are prepared in ancient medicine as a symbol of good luck, wealth, and stature in parts of Asia.

-In Indonesia, it is a sacrificial bird that is eaten during rituals but in the US, UK, and Europe it is prized for its tender, dark meat.
+In Indonesia, it is a sacrificial bird during rituals and its flesh is rarely eaten, but in the US, UK, and Europe it is prized for its tender, dark meat.

 Is the Ayam Cemani Hen Broody?